 The Airline Pilot Training Path

-With our accelerated training program, you can go from novice to flight instructor in just a few months.
+With Cirrus Aviation’s accelerated training program, you can go from novice to flight instructor in just a few months.
 The standard (and recommended) training order in the Career Pilot Program begins with the Private Pilot License, and then proceeds through the licenses and ratings as depicted below.
 Typical completion time for primary and advanced training ranges from 5 months in the accelerated program, to 18 months if you fly and study part-time.
 Individual performance may vary based on personal diligence, aptitude, and the type aircraft you choose for your training.

 What to Expect After You Complete Flight Training